Understanding the Reset Button on Garbage Disposal: A Comprehensive Guide

 How can I maintain my garbage disposal to extend its lifespan?

-Yes, if you regularly clean it with ice cubes and vinegar, avoid overloading it, and run it frequently to keep the components lubricated.
+Regularly cleaning it with ice cubes and vinegar, not overloading it, and running it often can help keep the components in good shape.

 What should I do if my garbage disposal is making a humming noise but not working?

-Yes, if you hear a humming sound, it may indicate a jam; try turning off the disposal, checking for obstructions, and using a wrench to manually turn the motor.
+A humming sound might mean there’s a jam; turning off the disposal, checking for obstructions, and using a wrench to manually turn the motor can help resolve the issue.